bentoml/BentoML/docs/source/bentocloud/getting-started/understand-bentocloud.rst

 Enterprise
 ^^^^^^^^^^

 The Enterprise plan includes all the features offered in the Starter plan.
-It is tailored for teams that want to use BentoCloud in their own cloud or on-premises environment, ensuring data security and compliance.
+It is tailored for teams that want to use BentoCloud in their :doc:`own cloud or on-premises environment (BYOC) <byoc>`, ensuring data security and compliance.
 If you prefer not to use your own cluster, we can provide a dedicated cloud environment for you.
 Either way, we take care of managing the infrastructure to ensure a scalable and secure model deployment experience.

 Get started